 Best Lawyers is the oldest and most respected attorney ranking service in the world.
 For more than 30 years, Best Lawyers has assisted those in need of legal services to identify the attorneys best qualified to represent them in distant jurisdictions or unfamiliar specialties.
 Best Lawyers lists are published in leading local, regional and national publications across the globe.

-Seed Intellectual Property Law Group PLLC is pleased to announce that eleven of its attorneys - Frank Abramonte, David V. Carlson, Kevin S. Costanza, William O. Ferron, Jr., Karl R. Hermanns, Qing (Becky) Lin, Ph.D., Lorraine Linford, David J. Maki, Stephen J. Rosenman, Ph.D., Jeffrey M. Sakoi, and Jim White - were recently selected by their peers for inclusion in the 2014 edition of The Best Lawyers in America®, the oldest and most respected peer-review publication in the legal profession.
-Mr. Abramonte, Mr. Carlson, and Mr. White are partners within Seed IP’s Electrical Engineering & Computer Science Group; Mr. Costanza, Mr. Ferron, Jr., Ms. Linford, and Mr. Sakoi are partners within Seed IP’s Mechanical Engineering & Trademark Group; Mr. Hermanns, Dr. Lin, and Dr. Rosenman are partners within Seed IP’s Biotechnology, Pharmaceuticals & Chemistry Group; Mr. Maki is Of Counsel in the Biotechnology, Pharmaceuticals & Chemistry Group.
+Seed Intellectual Property Law Group PLLC is pleased to announce that fourteen of its attorneys - Frank Abramonte, David V. Carlson, Kevin S. Costanza, William O. Ferron, Jr., Karl R. Hermanns, Robert Iannucci, Qing (Becky) Lin, Ph.D., Shoko Leek, Lorraine Linford, David J. Maki, Stephen J. Rosenman, Ph.D., Jeffrey M. Sakoi, Samuel E. Webb, and Jim White - were recently selected by their peers for inclusion in the 2015 edition of The Best Lawyers in America®, the oldest and most respected peer-review publication in the legal profession.
+Mr. Abramonte, Mr. Carlson, Mr. Iannucci, Ms. Leek, and Mr. White are partners within Seed IP’s Electrical Engineering & Computer Science Group; Mr. Costanza, Mr. Ferron, Jr., Ms. Linford, and Mr. Sakoi are partners within Seed IP’s Mechanical Engineering & Trademark Group; Mr. Hermanns, Dr. Lin, Dr. Rosenman, and Mr. Webb are partners within Seed IP’s Biotechnology, Pharmaceuticals & Chemistry Group; Mr. Maki is Of Counsel in the Biotechnology, Pharmaceuticals & Chemistry Group.